Home / Guides / Citation Guides / MLA Format / How to Cite a Thesis or Dissertation in MLA

 All you need to know about citations

-To cite an honors thesis in a reference entry in MLA style 9th edition include the following elements:
+To cite a PhD thesis in a reference entry in MLA style 9th edition include the following elements:

 • Author(s) name: Give the last name and name as presented in the source (e. g.
 Watson, John).
 For two authors, reverse only the first name, followed by ‘and’ and the second name in normal order (e. g.
 Watson, John, and John Watson).
 For three or more authors, list the first name followed by et al. (e. g.
 Watson, John, et al.)